Jemima writes picture books that cultivate curiosity, courage, compassion and connection.

-Jemima Shafei-Ongu is a Sydney-based writer, psychologist and teacher, with a passion for picture books and a strong commitment to inclusion and representation in children's literature.
+Jemima Shafei-Ongu is a Sydney-based writer, psychologist and teacher, with a passion for picture books and a strong commitment to inclusion and diverse representation in children's literature.

 Jemima's writing is dedicated to fostering connection, well-being, and a sense of belonging by depicting diversity as a natural way of being in the world.
 She enjoys sharing stories from her family's rich heritage and the communities she is connected to.